Diagnosis, Treatment, Prevention

 In general, a healthy lifestyle is expected to reduce the chance of dementia.
 One action that can reduce the chance of dementia is taking care of vascular health.
 A useful mantra to remember is: “What is good for your heart is good for your brain”.
 Here are some examples of what to do:

-• Remain alert about problems like diabetes, hypertension, dyslipidemia, vascular disease, etc., and try to avoid getting them or at least keep them under control using medicines and lifestyle changes.
+- Remain alert about problems like diabetes, hypertension, high LDL cholesterol, vascular disease, etc., and try to avoid getting them or at least keep them under control using medicines and lifestyle changes.

-• A recent report (July 2017) suggests that hearing loss (partial or complete) is an important risk factor.
+- Remain alert on hearing loss (partial or complete) and opt for hearing aids as this is an important risk factor.

 Also, avoid head injury.
 Traumatic brain injuries as well as repeated mild traumatic brain injuries, like seen in some sports, are considered a risk factor for dementia, even if they happen when younger.
 This is an active field of research, and one term, dementia pugilistica, is also used for dementia said to result from repeated blows to the head.
 This is still being studied.
 In any case, be careful while playing contact sports where head injury is common, like football and boxing), stay safe when driving and travelling, like safe driving, avoiding drunk driving, use of helmets, seat belts, and use fall prevention techniques, like better lighting, even walking surfaces, improving balance, and so on, especially when older and balance is poorer.

 Yet another medical condition related to dementia is depression.
-While the nature of the relationship between dementia and depression is not fully understood, it is good to be alert about the possibility of dementia in a person who shows depression symptoms.
+While the nature of the relationship between dementia and depression is not fully understood, remain alert about the possibility of dementia in a person who shows depression symptoms.

 Also, be alert about medical conditions that can cause dementia symptoms, like hypothyroidism.
 See sections above.

 To reiterate, there is no certain way to avoid getting dementia.
-Media articles sometimes claim that people can prevent dementia if they do some particular activity or eat some particular food.
-That is not true.
 People can reduce their risk of dementia by making some changes in their lives, but they cannot be certain that they will never get dementia.
 It is also wrong to think that persons who get dementia were leading unhealthy or inactive lives.
-The World Alzheimer’s Report 2014: Dementia and Risk Reduction says, There is no evidence strong enough at this time to claim that lifestyle changes will prevent dementia on an individual basis.
-A more recent report (July 2017), The Lancet: Dementia prevention, intervention, and care also suggests lifestyle modifications, but cautions: “The available evidence for the effect of lifestyle changes on cognitive decline is mixed.”

 See the “See Also” at the bottom of this page for further reading on risk and protective factors.

-Concerned relatives can ask their doctors about genetic counselling.
+Concerned relatives of someone with dementia (especially early onset dementia) can ask their doctors whether genetic testing may be useful for them.
+One factor is considering whether the test results would affect how you plan your life.
 Doctors usually do not advise gene testing unless the person’s risk is higher than normal.
 These tests are not available easily in India.

 See the “See Also” at the bottom for further reading on the genetic risk of dementia.